 Real Latex foam, a very good mattress stuffer, is making a comeback as prices for the imitations keep creeping higher.
 It is made only from the sap of the Hevea Sinensis, the Rubber Tree, and nothing else.
 Good luck really finding it.
 At prices higher than Tempurpedic some “organic” manufacturers are blending the pure and good latex with soy oil, Tea Tree oil, and many other adulterants.
 They then often add fine powdered heavy minerals to the mixture to bring up the weight.
 Sort of like watering a ham.

 Mattresses filled with air and priced as if they weren’t empty bags are the ultimate mattress scam.
-The best known one, Sleep Number, sells you two camping mattresses in a bag with urethane foam pads and two Chinese air pumps.
-The whole production has to cost them around $50 at most before they tack on the TV, Internet, Newspaper, and Magazine advertising.
+The best known one, Sleep Number, sells you two camping mattresses in a bag with chemical based urethane foam pads and two Chinese air pumps.
+The whole production has to cost them around $100 at most before they tack on the TV, Internet, Newspaper, and Magazine advertising.
 They try to get Tempurpedic prices but have to discount very sharply to sell any.
 It is hard to imagine anyone ever buying one a second time.
 Real people, not the actors in the commercials, are rarely comfortable at any number.
 If you dial it up for hard, you have a the equivalent of hard hammock sagging in the middle because there is no support in the middle like a foam or innerspring mattress.
 If you dial it down for soft, you get a soft sagging hammock.
 People rarely like to admit their mistakes but the anonymity of the Internet has thousands of negative reviews.